kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>It's for all these reasons (and many more) that businesses of all sizes have adopted React.
 And want to hire developers that know it.</p>

-<p>No exaggeration: "How long have I used React?" was always one of the first two questions I was asked when interviewed.
+<p>No exaggeration: "How long have I used React?" was <i>always</i> one of the first two questions I was asked when interviewed.
 Followed by questions about my knowledge of the above-mentioned ecosystem.</p>

 <p>The years-long debate over what's the best JavaScript framework continues.
 As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>

 <p>To be fair: each one does certain tasks better than React and their learning curves aren't as steep.
 But React came out before them, so the business world adopted it first.</p>

-<p>React is firmly embedded in many company codebases and it's expensive to switch it out for something else.
+<p>React is firmly embedded in many company codebases and it's expensive for them to switch it out for something else.
 So any sort of Vue/Svelte dominance in the business world isn't happening anytime soon.</p>

 <p>Keep this in mind while job searching.
 There are certainly Vue and Svelte jobs available, especially at startups or if you're purely doing freelance work.</p>

-<p>But if you're job-hunting on LinkedIn or Indeed, you have more options available to you as a React developer.
-This won't change any time soon.</p>
+<p>But if you're job-hunting on <a href="https://linkedin.com/">LinkedIn</a> or <a href="https://indeed.com/">Indeed</a>, more options are available to you as a React developer.
+And it will stay like this for a while.</p>

 </li>